 If you are unclear how to complete a workers compensation claim form, Foyle legal has prepared a step-by-step instruction video on how to complete a workers compensation claim form.
 If you are looking for assistance for completing your workers compensation claim form, please contact Foyle Legal for your obligation free consultation.
 One of our capable workers compensation lawyers can help injured workers with completion of workers compensation claim form.

 Decisions relating to your workers compensation claim

-Once your employer’s insurer received the workers compensation claim form, they are expected to evaluate and assess your work injury claim within 14 days.
+Once your employer’s insurance company receives the workers compensation claim form, they are expected to evaluate and assess your work injury claim within 14 days.
 Workers compensation insurance companies need to make a decision as to whether to accept the claim, dispute the claim or pend the claim and issue a notice to the injured person accordingly.

 Workers Compensation Insurer Accepts your injury compensation claim

-Once your workers compensation insurer accept your back injury claim, you will start receive worker’s compensation entitlements.
+Once your workers compensation insurer accepts your back injury claim, you will start receive worker’s compensation entitlements.
 Your workers compensation entitlement typically consists of: